-FOOD & DRINK >> Food and drink options include the level-access Castle View Restaurant (from £10 for mains), with toilets accessed via a wheelchair lift, plus food kiosks and cafés (sandwiches from £4), though the kiosks, particularly around the courtyard, have a step and limited space for wheelchairs.
-Or, you can enjoy a picnic in the five-hundred-acre grounds.
+FOOD & DRINK Food and drink options include the level-access Castle View Restaurant (from £10 for mains), with toilets accessed via a wheelchair lift, plus food kiosks and cafés (sandwiches from £4), though the kiosks, particularly around the courtyard, have a step and limited space for wheelchairs.
+Don't fancy a café?
+You can always enjoy a picnic in the five-hundred-acre grounds.